(Instruction videos at the bottom of the page)

 Polishing Stones.
 The purpose of polishing stones is to allow you to polish your edges to a finer finish and to remove any traces of burr.

-RUBY CERAMIC POLISHING STONES.
+FINE GREEN POLISHING STONES.

 Carbide Skiver.
 The Carbide Skiver is a cutting insert as are the files.
 However, they are used only one at a time!
 A stone can be used in the other pocket when using a carbide, never another carbide, it is too much, over-kill.
 But unlike files, they can be re-sharpened (see below) an infinite number of times, and they can be rotated to use up to 16 cutting surfaces before needing re-sharpening.